 English Wine Week: Brilliant British bottles to buy now

-From effervescent sparklings to bold, fruity reds, here are the best English wines to add to your cellar
+From effervescent sparklings to summery, fruity whites, here are the best English wines to add to your cellar

 Partially a product of climate change (the climates of Kent, Sussex, Hampshire et al are now similar to that of the Champagne region 20-30 years ago), entrepreneurial minds have been quick to capitalise on the potential of the Garden of England, where fertile soil, optimum wind direction and the aforementioned climate is ideal for harvesting grapes used in sparkling, chardonnay and pinot noir wines.
 While the method may have been perfected over centuries by family-run wineries in France and Italy, English wines are fast becoming the nation’s favourite tipple, with plantings increasing by 74 per cent over the past five years, and Great Britain now home to 943 vineyards and counting.

 Don’t know your brut from your sec?
-Get to know the best brands in the business, as well as our favourite bottles to buy for English Wine Week, with Searcys’ head of champagne Martin Dibben’s tips and tricks for picking the right wine for every occasion.
+Get to know our favourite bottles to buy for English Wine Week, as well as tips and tricks from London’s top sommeliers on picking the right wine for every occasion.

 The best English winemakers